-Financial assets are initially classified under IFRS 9 using a two-stage test, whereby the respective cash flow conditions and the business model for management of financial assets are examined.
+There are three classification categories for financial assets: debt instruments, equity instruments, and derivatives.
+For debt instruments, they are initially classified under IFRS 9 using a two-stage test, whereby the respective cash flow conditions and the business model for management of financial assets are examined.
 This test takes place at the financial asset's level.

-Financial assets are initially recognized at fair value plus or minus, in the case of a financial asset not at fair value through profit and loss, directly attributable transaction costs relating to the acquisition.
+Financial assets are initially recognized at fair value, plus or minus, in the case of a financial asset not at fair value through profit and loss, directly attributable transaction costs relating to the acquisition.